Digitaliko/sendvelo/_bmad-output/marketing/06-COLD-EMAIL-SEQUENCES.md

 ```
 [First Name],

-One thing marketing teams love about SendVelo:
+One thing marketing teams love about Thumbway:

 Stakeholders can approve directly from Slack.